mskcc/beagle/README.md

 # Beagle

-Beagle is a backend service for managing files, pipelines and runs.
+Beagle is a backend service for managing files, file metadata, and pipeline and run objects.

 ![alt text](docs/pics/voyager.png "Diagram of Voyager project")